kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Tests added for Beta, exercising the unit-tested behaviors above against a real API server with informer lag, pod finalizer removal, and controller restarts:
-- Suspend/resume: both resume timings (before and after the `PodGroup` delete is issued), pods created after resume reference the retained or replacement `PodGroup`, and completed Pod objects left behind do not block cleanup.
+- Suspend/resume: resume while the `PodGroup` is terminating and after it is gone, pods created after resume reference the replacement `PodGroup`, and completed Pod objects left behind do not block the finalizer.
 - Bring-your-own `PodGroup` via `spec.template.spec.schedulingGroup`: no `Workload`/`PodGroup` is
-  created, no `ownerReference` is added to the user's `PodGroup`, and its `minCount` is untouched by a `gang.minCount` update.
+  created and no `ownerReference` is added to the user's `PodGroup`.
 - BYO `Workload` via `scheduling.k8s.io/group-template-name`: only the runtime `PodGroup` is created, `spec.scheduling` is not reconciled into the external object, and a missing or unsupported template blocks.
 - Delegated dependency retry: a delegated Job created before its parent `Workload` (and, separately, before the named template exists) is blocked, then recovers without being recreated once the dependency is added.
-Repeated with the Job created suspended: no condition while suspended, and the `PodGroup` appears on resume.
+Repeated with the Job created suspended: the condition is set while suspended, clears once the `Workload` exists, and the `PodGroup` appears on resume.
-- Ambiguous and drifted controller-owned objects: blocked, then recovers after the objects are repaired.
+- Ambiguous and drifted scheduling objects: blocked, then recovers after the objects are repaired.
+- Gate enable -> disable -> re-enable: a gang Job created with the gate on keeps its `Workload`/ `PodGroup` while the gate is off and creates ungrouped pods.
+After re-enable, new pods stay ungrouped with a `MixedSchedulingGroup` event until the ungrouped pods finish, then carry `schedulingGroup` again.

 ##### e2e tests